75th Anniversary of the Fall of Corregidor

 |0

-This work, 75th Anniversary of the Fall of Corregidor, by SSgt Michael Mason, identified by DVIDS, is free of known copyright restrictions under U.S. copyright law.
+This work, 75th Anniversary of the Fall of Corregidor, by Sgt David Adams, identified by DVIDS, is free of known copyright restrictions under U.S. copyright law.

 LEAVE A COMMENT